ubuntu/ubuntu-project-docs/docs/howto/special.rst

 New Binary

 #.
 Step 3 of the `SRU pipeline <explanation-sru-pipeline>` changes in regard
-   to the binary not immediately moding to the -proposed pocket after being built.
+   to the binary not immediately making it to the -proposed pocket after being built.
 #.
 Communicating on the bug is important, but the SRU member shall not yet ask
    for verification in -proposed as it is not yet available there.